 Click here to learn more about expectations associated with these courses.

 First-Year Seminars are funded by and coordinated through University College by Academic Support and Retention.
-Questions about First-Year Seminars can be directed to Angie Lamb, Assistant Director in Academic Support and Retention.
+Questions about First-Year Seminars can be directed to Angie Lamb, Associate Director in Academic Support and Retention.